Predicting Dry Spells of the West African Monsoon Season Using Machine Learning Methods

-\conclusions This study aimed to predict the onset and dry spells of the West African monsoon and to evaluate whether global sea surface temperature (SST) teleconnections can serve as effective predictors in place of complex ensemble weather prediction models.
-We used classic machine learning algorithms with the addition of custom regularization to be able to make future predictions about when the onset of the WAM would occur for every $1\degree \times 1 \degree$ cell in an $8\degree \times 12 \degree$ grid.
-These predictions are made based off SSTs that are observed as early as September the year before the monsoon season.
-To gather training data we had to implement a hybrid method of known onset definitions in order to find both potential onsets and dry spells.
-We also used data from climate simulated models to add more samples to our training set thereby enhance the model's performance.
+\conclusions This study's focus was to predict dry spell occurrences after the onset of the WAM and to evaluate the effectiveness of global sea surface temperature (SST) teleconnections as features.
+We use linear, beta, and logistic regression models with custom spatial regularization and a feature selection technique based off correlations.
+Fitting these models allowed us to make future predictions about where dry spells would occur for every $1\degree \times 1 \degree$ cell in an $8\degree \times 12 \degree$ grid.
+These predictions are made based off SSTs that are observed no later than October the year before the monsoon season.
+To gather training data we implemented a hybrid method of known onset definitions giving both potential onsets and dry spells.
+We also used data from climate simulated models to add more samples to our training set, thereby enhancing the model's performance.
 To test our models, we utilized LOOCV for every year of real-world data we had.
-We found that the onset predictions showed moderate skill spatially, although temporally performed worse than just predicting the mean.
-Despite this, compared to a study with similar prediction structure \citep{Rauch2019}, we found our model had improved metrics --- without using any NWP models, and with a lead time of up to 6 months.
-For dry spell, we found relatively good predictive skill based on the results we got.
-This work represents an initial step toward developing a framework capable of anticipating the general pattern of the West African Monsoon (WAM) months in advance.
+Our tests showed significant results across a number of binary classification metrics.
+This work represents an initial step toward developing a framework for models capable of predicting characteristics of the WAM months in advance.
 Such a framework could help farmers prepare more effectively for the coming season and enable weather prediction models to refine their forecasts as the season approaches, improving overall accuracy.
-Ultimately, the goal of this study is to demonstrate that large-scale sea surface temperature (SST) patterns contain valuable information for predicting the broad behavior of complex climate systems like the WAM.
+Ultimately, the goal of this study is to demonstrate that large-scale sea surface temperature (SST) patterns contain valuable information that can be leveraged in ML models for predicting the behavior the WAM.